-Shaylyn Cochran is an Associate at Cohen Milstein and a member of the firm’s Civil Rights & Employment Practice Group.
+Shaylyn Cochran is an Associate at Cohen Milstein and a member of the firm’s Civil Rights & Employment Litigation practice.
 Prior to joining Cohen Milstein, Ms. Cochran was a Relman Civil Rights Fellow, litigating federal fair housing and employment discrimination matters.

 Ms. Cochran focuses on employment and civil right class actions involving discrimination claims, including age, gender, race, and/or disability discrimination.

 Ms. Cochran’s current cases include:

 - Jock, et al. v.
 Sterling Jewelers Inc. (A.A.A.; S.D.N.Y.): Cohen Milstein represents a putative class of more than 69,000 female employees of Sterling Jewelers, one of the nation's largest jewelry chains, in a nationwide Title VII gender discrimination and Equal Pay Act case.
 Plaintiffs claim they were subjected to a pattern of pay and promotions discrimination.

 - Estle, et al. v.
 IBM (S.D.N.Y.): Cohen Milstein represents former employees of IBM Corporation in a putative age discrimination class action against the tech giant.
 Plaintiffs were terminated by IBM beginning in 2016 via systematic layoffs.
 All the plaintiffs were over the age of 40 at the time.